inexorgame-obsolete/wiki-mirror/Particle-System.md

 * Mass
 * Density

-Additionally, particles (as emitters, initializers, modifiers and renderers) can store even more information in the *dynamic attributes*.
+Additionally, particles (just as emitters, initializers, modifiers and renderers as well) can store even more information in the *dynamic attributes*.

 ### Particle Emitters

-Emitters are spawning particles.
-How often, how many, which particle types and where is upon the emitter implementation.
-It's easy to implement new specialized emitters.
-But there is already a set of default generic emitters available.
+Emitters spawn particles.
+How often, how many, which particle type, and where depends on the emitter implementation.
+It's easy to implement new custom emitters.
+Notice that there is already a set of default generic emitters available.

-* Point emitter
+* Point emitters
-* Cubic emitter (1D = Line, 2D = Plane, 3D = Box)
+* Cubic emitters (1D = Line, 2D = Plane, 3D = Box)
-* Ellipsoid emitter (2D = Circle, 3D = Sphere)
+* Ellipsoid emitters (2D = Circle, 3D = Sphere)
-* Raster field emitter (1D = Dotted line, 2D = Raster, 3D = Cubic Raster)
+* Raster field emitters (1D = Dotted line, 2D = Raster, 3D = Cubic Raster)
-* Bezier curve emitter
+* Bézier curve emitters

 Each of them is configurable and _you'll be able to create complex setups_.
 If you want to create an emitter instance, you have to create an emitter type first.
-The emitter type is like a configuration pattern and allows to setup common types of emitters.
+The emitter type is like a configuration pattern and allows to set up common types of emitters.
 For example: different types of fire, smoke, rain and so on.
 It stores which emitter implementation and which particle type will be used by the emitter instances.
-In contrast, emitter instances holds for example the position, velocity, the last used color, the next position based on the last emitted particle.
-All is data only known by the single instance and during execution.
+In contrast, emitter instances holds for example the position, velocity, the last used color, the next position and much more based on the last emitted particle.
+All data is only known by the single instance and during execution.

 #### Default Emitter Type Attributes